Rohmaa-f/Pose-Classification-Model/README.md

 # Pose Classification Using Fine-Tuned MobileNetV3

 This project implements a **human pose classification model** using **transfer learning** with a **fine-tuned MobileNetV3-Large** backbone.
-It was developed as part of an Artificial Neural Networks course and demonstrates a full deep-learning workflow: data preprocessing, model design, fine-tuning, training, and evaluation.
+It demonstrates a full deep-learning workflow: data preprocessing, model design, fine-tuning, training, and evaluation.

 ---